amirh0ss3in/SoME4/script.md

 We're used to thinking of it as this `s`-transposed times `J` times `s` calculation.
 But we can prove that this is identical to a different, more visual operation.

 The proof has a few parts.
-First, we can define the outer product of the spin vector with itself, which creates a matrix where every element is the product of two spins, `sᵢ` times `sⱼ`.
+First, we can define the outer product of the spin vector with itself, which creates a matrix where every element is the product of two spins, $s_i$ times $s_j$.

 Second, we can define the Hadamard product, shown with this circle symbol, which is just a fancy term for element-by-element multiplication.
-The Hadamard product of the `J` matrix and the `s s` transpose matrix is just a new matrix where each element is `Jᵢⱼ` times `sᵢsⱼ`.
+The Hadamard product of the `J` matrix and the `s s` transpose matrix is just a new matrix where each element is $J_{ji}$ times $s_i s_j$.

-And if you substitute our first definition into this second one, you see that each element of this new matrix is exactly `Jᵢⱼ` times `sᵢ` times `sⱼ`.
+And if you substitute our first definition into this second one, you see that each element of this new matrix is exactly $J_{ji}$ times $s_i$ times $s_j$.

 So, summing over all the elements of this new matrix is mathematically identical to our original definition of the Hamiltonian.

 Now, let's apply this to our postulated ground state.
 We start with the familiar `s`-transpose `J` `s` form on the left.
 On the right, we have the sum of all elements of the Hadamard product.
 For our specific `s` vector of three `+1`s and two `-1`s, the `s s`-transpose matrix has this checkerboard pattern of `+1`s and `-1`s.

 When we perform the element-wise product, the two matrices combine into a single matrix.
-The terms are colored blue where `sᵢsⱼ` was `+1`, and red where it was `-1`.
+The terms are colored blue where $s_i s_j$ was `+1`, and red where it was `-1`.

 And so, calculating the total energy `H` is now simply the task of summing up all the elements of this final matrix.
 The blue terms are added, and the red terms are subtracted.